Chop the chocolate into small bits and set aside.

 Serve the sandwiches on individual dessert plates and garnish with a dollop of whipped cream and a dusting of confectioners' sugar.

-Recipe courtesy Al Forno
+Recipe courtesy of Al Forno